 Stop Sexual Harassment

-Sexual harassment continues to occur because employers do not learn, do not adequately train their supervisors and managers and, as the saying goes, “boys will always be boys.”
+Sexual harassment continues to occur because employers do not learn, do not want to learn and do not adequately train their supervisors and managers.
 While sexual harassment could occur from a female supervisor towards a male subordinate, a female supervisor towards a female subordinate or a male supervisor towards a male subordinate, the typical case is generally a male supervisor towards a female subordinate.
 Supervisors, managers and owners of businesses oftentimes perceive themselves as having a sense of entitlement.
 When that sense of entitlement creeps its way into physical attraction at the office by a supervisor towards a subordinate, that is generally when sexual harassment originates.
 It may also occur if off-color jokes, other vulgarities, etc., are being done in the presence of a female subordinate in a heavily male-dominated office, wherein the employee is caused to feel uncomfortable and it continues over her objections.
 Of course, it is very possible unearthed feelings or attraction towards another employee are suddenly communicated, broadcasted or acted upon, without notice.
-This generally occurs when office personalities are mixed with the presence of alcohol.
-I wrote a published article about this very issue.
-It is called “Don’t be Singing the Blues this Holiday Season, and Don’t be Serving Alcohol at your Business Holiday Parties.”
+This generally occurs when office personalities are mixed at social events, often times with the presence of alcohol.